itsandreramon/graphkt/README.md

-# graphkt (work in progress)
+# graphkt

-Generate a GraphQL schema and corresponding Apollo client from a shared Kotlin DSL.
+Generate a GraphQL schema and corresponding Apollo client from a shared Kotlin DSL built as part of the Project III course at the University of Applied Sciences Brandenburg.

 ## Supported Clients
 - Java